Submitting an App

-Select up to three app categories to help users discover your app when they search for apps to fit their needs.
-This is particularly important for your app’s discoverability on the App Marketplace.
+Select the category that will help users discover your app when they search for new apps to fit their needs.

 Provide Release Notes for the App Reviewer with information that will help the Zoom Marketplace review team effectively test your app.
 It is recommended that these notes be as thorough as possible to provide information on roles needed for testing, permissions, and any required details for the app.
 App submissions without sufficient information will likely be denied and will require a resubmission.

 If you are upgrading an app, you have the option to provide Release Notes for the App Users.
 In the notes, include information about the features and/or bug fixes that will be available with the upgraded app.
 If the app user has opted in to receive transactional emails from the Zoom App Marketplace, the information on the Release Notes for the App Users will be included in the transactional emails.